mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 ## 8. Current Ecosystem and Available Tools

-Although the Model Context Protocol (MCP) is an emerging standard, its adoption has begun to take shape through reference implementations, open-source tools, and community contributions.
+Although the Model Context Protocol (MCP) is an emerging standard, its adoption has begun to take shape through reference implementations, open source tools, and community contributions.
 This section details the main technical resources available, their maturity level, and how they can be used to start working with MCP in real applications.

 ### 8.1 Official Repositories